StamusNetworks/scirius/doc/ruleset.rst

 To create a Ruleset go to ``Ruleset -> Add`` (``Add`` being in the ``Actions`` menu in the sidebar).
 Then set the name of the Ruleset and choose which Sources to use and click ``Submit``.

+You can select the Sources to use and the transformations to apply.
+For more informations about them, see :ref:`rule-transformations`.

 Updating Ruleset
 ----------------